 Council may require site plan drawings, elevations and cross-sections for all residential buildings containing three (3) or more dwelling units.

-In accordance with Section 41 of the Planning Act, the Infrastructure section and Schedule "F” " of this Official Plan, sufficient road widening will, where feasible, be required to ensure roads meet the road allowance widths specified in the Infrastructure section of this Plan.
+In accordance with Section 41 of the Planning Act, the Infrastructure section and Schedule "F” G" of this Official Plan, sufficient road widening will, where feasible, be required to ensure roads meet the road allowance widths specified in the Infrastructure section of this Plan.

 Where a roads needs study is completed and additional information is available on the precise areas where road widening is necessary, such information may be included into this Plan by amendment.